-NAME AND AGE PRINCIPAL OCCUPATION AND DIRECTORSHIPS Burton C. BorgeltAge 67 Mr. Borgelt has been retired since May 1996.
+NAME AND AGE PRINCIPAL OCCUPATION AND DIRECTORSHIPS Dr. Michael C. AlfanoAge 53 Dr. Alfano has been the Dean and Professor of Periodontics and Biological Sciences at the College of Dentistry, New York University since 1998.
+Beginning in 1982 until 1998 he held a number of positions with Block Drug Company, including Senior Vice President for Research & Technology and President of Block Professional Dental Products Company.
+He served on the Board of Directors of Block Drug Company, Inc. from 1988 to 1998.
+He serves as a member of or consultant to various public health organizations, including the Editorial Board of the American Journal of Dentistry since 1987, and has served on the Board of Overseers for the School of Dental Medicine at the University of Pennsylvania since 1992.
+Dr. Alfano was appointed to the Dentsply Board of Directors in February, 2001.
+Burton C. BorgeltAge 68 Mr. Borgelt has been retired since May 1996.
 He was named Chief Executive Officer of the Company on February 8, 1995 and served in that capacity until December 31, 1995.
-Mr. Borgelt served as Chairman of the Board of the Company from the Merger; he has served as a director of the Company since the Merger.
+Mr. Borgelt served as Chairman of the Board of the Company from the Merger until May 1996 and has served as a director of the Company since the Merger.
 Prior to the Merger, Mr. Borgelt served as Chairman of the Board and Chief Executive Officer of Old Dentsply commencing in March 1989 and as the Chief Executive Officer and a director of Old Dentsply commencing in February 1981.
-Mr. Borgelt also serves as a director of Mellon Bank Corporation, Mellon Bank N.A. and De Vlieg Bullard, Inc. Douglas K. Chapman Age 72 Mr. Chapman has been retired since March 1993.
+Mr. Borgelt also serves as a director of Mellon Bank Corporation and Mellon Bank N.A.
+Douglas K. Chapman Age 73 Mr. Chapman has been retired since March 1993.
 From January 1978 to March 1993, he was Chairman and a director of ACCO World Corporation, a company involved in the manufacture and sale of office products, and from January 1987 to December 1990, he was also the Chief Executive Officer of ACCO World Corporation.
 Mr. Chapman has served as a director of the Company since the Merger and prior thereto served as a director of Old Dentsply.

-C. Frederick FetterolfAge 71 Mr. Fetterolf has been retired since August 1991.
-In February 1983, he was elected a director and President of Alcoa, an aluminum and alumina producer, and was appointed Chief Operating Officer of Alcoa in April 1985.
+NAME AND AGE PRINCIPAL OCCUPATION AND DIRECTORSHIPS C. Frederick FetterolfAge 72 Mr. Fetterolf has been retired since August 1991.
+In February 1983, he was elected a director and President of Alcoa, an aluminum and alumina producer; and was appointed Chief Operating Officer of Alcoa in April 1985.
 He currently serves as a director of Allegheny Teledyne Incorporated, Teledyne Technologies, Union Carbide, Praxair Inc. and Commonwealth Industries.
 Mr. Fetterolf has been a director of the Company since December 1995.
+William F. Hecht Age 58 Mr. Hecht has been the President of PPL Corp., a diversified utility and energy services company, since 1991 and in 1993 he also became its Chairman and Chief Executive Officer.
+Mr. Hecht is a member of the Executive Committee of the Board of Directors of the Nuclear Energy Institute, is past Chairman and a current board member of the Utility Business Education Coalition, and serves as a director of the National Association of Manufacturers.
+Mr. Hecht is also a Trustee of Lehigh University and serves on the Board of Directors for Lehigh Valley Hospital and Health Network.
+Mr. Hecht was appointed to the Dentsply Board of Directors in March 2001.